FAFSA Deadline Act passes Congress near unanimously

 The bill gives the U.S. Department of Education a hard deadline of Oct.
 1 to release FAFSA.

-2023 was also the first year Indiana students were required to fill out FAFSA under a state requirement.
+Last year was also the first one in which Indiana students were required to fill out FAFSA under a state requirement.

 “The overwhelming bipartisan support this bill received reflects a shared commitment to improving the financial aid process for students and families.
 The FAFSA Deadline Act will bring clarity to a system that too often leaves families in the dark.
-I’m proud to lead this effort to ensure students have the tools they need to access higher education without unnecessary obstacles,” Rep. Houchin said in a press release.
+I’m proud to lead this effort to ensure students have the tools they need to access higher education without unnecessary obstacles,” the Republican congresswoman from Indiana said in a press release.

-The FASFA Deadline Act now heads to President Biden to be signed into law.
+The FASFA Deadline Act heads to President Joe Biden to be signed into law.